dragon5201111/N-Gram-Demo/README.md

-A little implementation of N-gram model in python.
+A little implementation of the N-gram model in python.